ibisba/handbook/pages/hub_management/ibisba_hub.md

 contributors: ["Munazah Andrabi , Jasper Koehorst"]
 ---

-## [IBISBAHub](https://hub.ibisba.eu) is a key part of the IBISBA ecosystem of facilities
+## [IBISBAKHub](https://hub.ibisba.eu) is a key part of the IBISBA ecosystem of facilities

-### The IBISBAHub is the Place to Share Scientific Information Related to the IBISBA 1.0 Project.
+### The IBISBKAHub is the Place to Share Scientific Information Related to the IBISBA 1.0 Project.

 It serves as an online portal for: